trydydd/slimemoldgrappling/intermediate.md

 **Standing**
   - A/B options for standing engagement.
     - A maximum of one guard pull is allowed.
-  - Defend single leg, double leg, and foot sweeps.
+  - Defend single leg, double leg, and mat returns.

 **Guard**
   - A/B options for guard.